 NDIS and Level 2 Autism

-An estimated 164000 people are living with Autism Spectrum Disorder (ASD) living in Australia.
-That’s about 1 in every 150 Australians that are born with ASD and will experience its effects throughout their lives.
-It’s no surprise that people diagnosed with ASD make up one of the largest groups of participants in the National Disability Insurance Scheme (NDIS).
+An estimated 164000 people are living with Autism Spectrum Disorder (Autism) living in Australia.
+That’s about 1 in every 150 Australians that are born with Autism and will experience its effects throughout their lives.
+It’s no surprise that people diagnosed with Autism make up one of the largest groups of participants in the National Disability Insurance Scheme (NDIS).

 More specifically, determining which level a diagnosis of Autism depends on the amount of support the person with Autism requires to live everyday life as normally as possible.
 Mental health professionals will evaluate an individual with Autism in two areas of functioning: social functioning, and repetitive, restrictive behaviours.